 You’ve watched Casino Royale, or Babylon A.D.?
 Yes?
 Then you’ve seen traceurs in action.
 Photo: amfdesigner They’re the people who run around cities, jumping over… Read More »Lessons In Creativity That You Can Learn From Parkour

 Every single person can benefit from being more perceptive/observant in their daily lives; not just photographers.
-From a quick assessment, it would seem as though photographers have the most to gain from being observant, but the truth is that every profession relies on the people who have an eye for detail.
-The people who seem to be in tune with everything around them.
+From a quick assessment, it would seem as though photographers have the most to gain from being observant, but the truth is that every profession relies on people who have an eye for detail – the people who seem to be in tune with everything around them.

 Is it that these people care more?
 Or are they just paying more attention?
 I say a little of both, but if you care, you probably also want to learn how you can be more attentive, and observant in your daily life.
-Here are a few ways in which you can build habits into your daily life so that observation becomes an innate skill.Read More »7 Ways To A More Observant Life
+Here are a few ways in which you can build habits into your daily life so that observation becomes an innate skill.Read More »How To Be More Observant (7 Habits)